AlexOberhofer/SDL2-GNUBoy/README.md

 My personal fork for experimentation.
 Based on GNUBoy and licensed under GNU GPLv2

-SDL2 port now working on Linux and Windows

 The scripts in the root directory are used by github actions workflow for building this repository.
 Read the code before you execute it...

 # Releases